LekeOT/cyberMed/README.md

-# quizSystem
+# informationSecurityEducationforHealthcareStaff
-This is a quiz system for carers.
-The idea behind it is to bring information security awareness to carers and support staff in the health and care industry of the UK.
+This is a code for my project. it is a front-end web solution built to educate healthcare staff on important information security risks facing their organisation.